-- 6:45 a.m.
-REVEILLE and Clean Quarters
+6:45 a.m. - REVEILLE and Clean Quarters

-- 7:50 a.m.
-IN FORMATION at Dining Hall
+7:50 a.m. - IN FORMATION at Dining Hall

-- 7:55 a.m.
-FLAG RAISING

 - 8:00 a.m.
-BREAKFAST Note: Final inspection will occur during and immediately after breakfast.

-- 8:30 9:15 a.m.
+BREAKFAST Note: Final inspection will occur during and immediately after breakfast. - 8:30 9:15 a.m.
 Prepare for departure.
-All luggage and belongings must be removed from the interior of all cottages and deposited on any cottage's covered porch, the Assembly Hall porch, or the interior of the WV Building.
+All luggage and belongings must be removed from the interior of all cottages and deposited on any cottage's covered porch, the Assembly Hall porch, or the interior of the W.Va.
+Building. - 9:30 a.m.

-9:15 a.m. - ALL CITIZENS MARCH to Exhibition Hall BY COTTAGE.

-- 9:30 a.m.
 FINAL ASSEMBLY in Exhibition Hall.
 Parents and guardians are encouraged to attend.
-Citizen Honor Guard will post colors, Invocation, Pledge of Allegiance, National Anthem, presentation of awards, honors, keynote speaker and closing remarks. - 11:00 a.m.
-ADJOURNMENT
+Citizen Honor Guard will post colors, Invocation, Pledge of Allegiance, National Anthem, presentation of awards, honors, keynote speaker and closing remarks.

+11:00 a.m. - ADJOURNMENT